DaviidSantos/DaviidSantos/README.md

 ### Heya! 👋

 ### A bit about me
-Hey, I am David Santos!
+I am David Santos!
 I'm currently graduating in System Analysis and Development at Fatec Indaiatuba.

 I grew up learning everything I could on the internet, and programming caught my attention the most.